v6cord/VVVVVV/FEATURES.md

 - `fatal_bottom()` - Makes the bottom of the screen deadly

 - `ifrand(n,script)` - Has a 1 in *n* chance to execute the script

+- `gotocheckpoint()` - Teleports the player to their last checkpoint